NationalGenomicsInfrastructure/ngisweden.se/README.md

 ### Statuses

 Statuses are used to show whether an application is high throughput and used in production or still in development.
-Again, there is a special fields: _Status Colour_.
-Setting this decides on the colour of the little ribbon that goes over the corner of the cards on the application pages.
+Again, there is a special field: _Status Colour_.

 # Developing the website code